 Four witnesses recount their involvement in the preparation of the trial and their appearance at the hearing.

-In the presence of the witnesses
+In the presence of witnesses

 Moderated by